-- 1.1.1 The operator shall manage and operate the activities: - in accordance with a written management system that identifies and minimises risks of pollution, including those arising from operations, maintenance, accidents, incidents, non-conformances, closure and those drawn to the attention of the operator as a result of complaints; and - (b) using sufficient competent persons and resources. - 1.1.2 Records demonstrating compliance with rule 1.1.1 shall be maintained. - 1.1.3 Any person having duties that are or may be affected by the matters set out in these standard rules shall have convenient access to a copy of them kept at or near the place where those duties are carried out. - 1.1.4 The operator shall comply with the requirements of an approved competence scheme.
+- 1.1.1 The operator shall manage and operate the activities: - (a) in accordance with a written management system that identifies and minimises risks of pollution, so far as is reasonably practicable, including those risks arising from operations, maintenance, accidents, incidents, non-conformances and those drawn to the attention of the operator as a result of complaints; and - (b) using sufficient competent persons and resources. - 1.1.2 Records demonstrating compliance with rule 1.1.1 shall be maintained. - 1.1.3 Any person having duties that are or may be affected by the matters set out in these standard rules shall have convenient access to a copy of the permit. - 1.1.4 The operator shall comply with the requirements of an approved competence scheme.